Word Meanings - FIX - Book Publishers vocabulary database

 1. To strike; to slap; to strike, or strike together, with a quick motion, so, as to make a sharp noise; as, to clap one's hands; a clapping of wings.
 Then like a bird it sits and sings, And whets and claps its silver wings.
 Marvell.
 2. To thrust, - INCLEMENCY

 1. The state or quality of being inclement; want of clemency; want of mildness of temper; unmercifulness; severity.
 The inclemency of the late pope.
 Bp.
 Hall.
-2. Physical severity or harshness (commonly in respect to the elements or weather); - UNEMPLOYMENT
+2. Physical severity or harshness (commonly in respect to the elements or weather); - ANNEX

 to; ad + nectere to tie, to fasten together, akin to Skr. nah to 1.
 To join or attach; usually to subjoin; to affix; to append; -- followed by to.
 "He annexed a codicil to a will."
 Johnson.
 2. To join or add, as a smaller thing to a greater.
-He - SAILCLOTH
+He - UNEMPLOYMENT

 Having a siphuncle; siphunculated. - CORPUSCLE